 Horses must not eat, drink or be exercised for at least 30 minutes before collecting the sample for EquiSal testing.
 This part of the sample procedure is essential to obtain reliable results.
 We recommend tying the horse up in a position where they cannot reach any food (including small morsels of hay etc on the ground or salt licks).
 This could be a good opportunity to have a grooming session for example.
 If your horse is at grass, there is no need for a stable, simply tie them up at the gate or similar.

 Using the saliva swab provided in the EquiSal kit, collect a sample from your horse by inserting the swab through the interdental space (the space between the front and back teeth).
 Position it on the tongue and allow the horse to move its tongue up and down under the swab.

-After 10-20 seconds remove the swab and inspect the volume indicator for colour change to bright pink.
-If the indicator has not changed colour, return the swab in the mouth and continue sampling and checking the indicator until it has changed colour.
+After 30 seconds, remove the swab and inspect the volume indicator for colour change to bright pink.
+If the indicator has not completely changed colour, return the swab in the mouth and continue sampling and checking the indicator until it has changed colour.
 If your horse’s mouth is dry then sample collection may take several minutes.